 Guess where those cute little suitcases with wheels don't work very well?
 Yep, you got it, a summer camp.
 The suitcase works fine, just don't expect the wheels to be too effective.
 Many people will pack their stuff in soft-sided duffle bags or backpacks.
 This also makes loading the buses easier.
-The bus will drop you off in the parking lot and there will be a short walk uphill to your cabin.
-Most of this is paved, but there will be some grass and the parking lot is gravel.
-There will be camp staff to help you with your bags if you wish, but patience and gratitude is a must.
+Also, we'll try to get the buses close to the cabins, but you may have to carry your bags a little bit.

 What are the Liability Waiver and Photo Image Forms?